Education & Certification

 - Does your computer have Adobe Flash Player installed?

-- Many online courses are built specifically to be played using Adobe Flash, which can be downloaded here.
+- Some online courses are built specifically to be played using Adobe Flash, which can be downloaded here.

 - Clearing the cache on your internet browser and checking that the browser is up to date.